scorpido74/azure-docs.nl-nl/articles/virtual-machines/maintenance-control-cli.md

 ## <a name="check-configuration"></a>Configuratie controleren

-U kunt controleren of de configuratie correct is toegepast, of controleren welke configuratie momenteel wordt toegepast met behulp van `az maintenance assignment list`.
+U controleren of de configuratie correct is toegepast of controleren `az maintenance assignment list`welke configuratie momenteel wordt toegepast met behulp van.

 ### <a name="isolated-vm"></a>Geïsoleerde VM